Sofosbuvir / Velpatasvir / VoxilaprevirBrand Name: Vosevi Other Names: SOF / VEL / VOX Drug Class: Opportunistic Infections and Coinfections

 How should Vosevi be stored?

-- Do not use Vosevi if the original seal over the bottle opening is broken or missing.
+- Do not use Vosevi if the original seal over the container opening is broken or missing.

 - Throw away Vosevi that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.